Tai Po District: History

-The district is named after Tai Po.
+The district(Tai Po) is named after Tai Po.
 Tai Po's population dates back to the eleventh century, people would make sufficient money by clamming, pearl harvesting, and fishing.
 In Yuen Chau Tsai, stone axe and pottery have been discovered which were believed to be made in Neolithic era.

 Tai Po was the seat of the district officers that oversaw the whole of the New Territories with Island House as their official residence.
 The Island House was completed in 1906, 8 years after the Convention for the Extension of Hong Kong Territory.
 The New Territories was later split into the District North and South (Not to be confused with modern-day Northern District and Southern District of Hong Kong), as well as New Kowloon in 1937.
 Tai Po remained as the headquarters of the District North after the split.
 The old headquarters of the District is a declared monument currently.
 The District North and then further shrunk, which Sha Tin District, Yuen Long District (includes modern-day Tuen Mun) and the modern-day Northern District were split from the District North and District North was renamed Tai Po District, which oversaw Tai Po and nearby Lam Tsuen Valley, as well as an exclave on the northern part of the Sai Kung Peninsula.
 The seats of the Tai Po District branch of the Home Affairs Department as well as the Tai Po District Officer, are currently located in another government building, Tai Po Government Offices Building, in Ting Kok Road, in the northern shore of Lam Tsuen River.

 The Tai Po District Council was formed as the Tai Po District Board in the 1980s, with elections held since that decade.

+On November 26, 2025, a large five-alarm fire broke out at Wang Fuk Court, which has displaced at least 4500 people, including 1450 in hostels, killing 168 people, including a firefighter.
+The people who lived at Wang Fuk Court are displaced to temporary shelters and residential areas, including one at Kai Tak youth hostel near Kai Tak Harbour.
+The Government has also provided a $100,000 living allowance from the Support Fund to each affected household, while families of each deceased victim are provided with a token of solidarity of $200,000, as well as $50,000 to cover funeral costs.
+All verified cases have been processed so far.